Inside the world’s most unusual hotel workouts

 Janu Tokyo pool

 The debut outpost of Janu – Aman's younger, more social-experience-led sister brand – doesn't stray from its wellness DNA.
-Its impressive four-floor spa includes one of Tokyo's largest gyms (with the city's only in-hotel boxing ring), a pool for laps and another for socialising, plus a recovery suite with a hyperbaric oxygen chamber.
+Its impressive four-storey spa includes one of Tokyo's largest gyms (with the city's only in-hotel boxing ring), a 25m pool for laps and a lounge pool for socialising, plus a recovery suite with a hyperbaric oxygen chamber.
 Even reading the list is a workout.
-Alongside rarely seen hotel offerings like aerial yoga and kickboxing, a next-gen golf simulator lets you play 18 holes virtually against friends - all without shedding your spa robe.
+Alongside rarely seen hotel offerings like aerial yoga and kickboxing, a next-gen golf simulator lets you play 18 holes virtually against friends – all without shedding your spa robe.

 Outdoor boxing